 Basically, the stuff that would be too expensive to tackle otherwise.

 But there’s a reason that stuff costs.
-For starters, tech is increasingly important for mission!
+For one, tech is increasingly important for mission.
 Just ask the 700 nonprofits surveyed by Salesforce.org last year, 85% of whom agreed that technology was key to their success.

 Then, there’s complexity.
-In that same survey, 93% of orgs claimed not to have the technology nor the technical staff they need.
+In that same survey, 93% of orgs claimed to not have the technology nor the technical staff they need.
 And 75% cited data collection as a key challenge.
-Tech isn’t just pricy, ya’ll: it’s a beast to wrangle.
+Tech isn’t just pricy, gang: it’s a beast to wrangle.

 Which brings us to the real kicker.
 The margin of error can be higher with technology projects.

 Say you recruit someone to design a logo, but don’t like the final product.
-No big deal!
-It might push back your timeline, but you can always start the process of getting a new design.
+No biggie.
+It may push back your timeline, but you can always start the process of getting a new design.

-All this to say, tech projects can raise the stakes.
+All this to say, tech projects raise the stakes.

 So what are the risks?